Are you considering an independent prep school in Cornwall as the next step for your son or daughter?

 Well, let’s compare two classes.
 In terms of teacher ability, student levels, and student behaviour, they are essentially identical.
 The only difference is that one class has 10 children and the other has 30.
 Which class would you want your child in?
 Which class is better for the child?
 The smaller one is the obvious answer, but do you know exactly why?

-Here are five reasons why a smaller class size is so important:
+Here are five reasons why a small class size is so important:

 5. Research shows tremendous benefits to small classes

-Don’t just take our word for it – the vast majority of research shows that children perform better in all subjects, at all levels, in smaller classes.
+Don’t just take our word for it – the vast majority of research shows that children perform better in all subjects, at all levels, in small classes.